AEjonanonymous/Navier-Stokes/README.md

-# Navier-Stokes
-Geometric Exclusion of Non-Smooth Solutions to Navier Stokes Equations at Stationary Right-Angles  (Under No-Slip Boundary Conditions in Lean 4).
+# <div align="center">Geometric Exclusion of Smooth Solutions to Navier-Stokes Equations at Stationary Right-Angles under No-Slip Boundary Conditions in Lean 4

+📝 License
+The Lean 4 source code is licensed under MIT License.